plone/documentation/docs/classic-ui/viewlets.md

 ---
 myst:
   html_meta:
-    "description": ""
-    "property=og:description": ""
-    "property=og:title": ""
-    "keywords": ""
+    "description": "Viewlets in Plone 6 Classic UI" "property=og:description": "Viewlets in Plone 6 Classic UI" "property=og:title": "Viewlets in Plone 6 Classic UI" "keywords": "Plone 6, Classic UI, viewlets, snippets"
 ---

 (classic-ui-viewlets-label)=

 # Viewlets

-## Introduction

 Viewlets are view snippets which will render a part of the HTML page.

-Viewlets provide conflict-free way to contribute new user-interface actions and HTML snippets to Plone pages.
-They can be injected into different areas like above or below the content, above or below the page title aso.
+Viewlets provide a conflict-free way to contribute new user interface actions and HTML snippets to Plone pages.
+They can be injected into different areas of a page, such as above or below the content, or above or below the page title.

-Similar to Views, Viewlets are usually a combination of:
+Similar to views, viewlets are usually a combination of:

 -   a Python class, which performs the user interface logic setup, and
--   corresponding {ref}`plone:classic-ui-templates-label`, or direct Python string output.
+-   corresponding {ref}`classic-ui-templates-label`, or direct Python string output.

 ```{eval-rst}
 .. graphviz::